 However, there are substantial differences between countries.
-In 2019, while in some countries (notably Nordic, some Central European countries and some peripheral countries), the rich earned around four times as much as the poor or less, in Bulgaria and Romania the value was above 7.
-Between 2018 and 2019, the greatest increases in the ratio occurred in Bulgaria, Slovakia, Cyprus and Sweden.
+In 2020, while in some countries (notably Nordic, some Central European countries and some peripheral countries), the rich earned around four times as much as the poor or less, in Bulgaria and Romania the value was above 7.
+Between 2019 and 2020, the greatest increases in the ratio occurred in the Netherlands, France, Malta and Germany.

 The results of analysis using the GINI coefficient and using this indicator (S80/20) show that both indicators suggest a somewhat similar list of countries that can be considered most unequal.
-Income inequality would have been greater in all countries if social transfers had not been included (European Commission 2017).
-Social transfers reduced income inequality by less than 7 per cent in Bulgaria, Cyprus, Estonia Greece, Italy, Latvia, Poland and Romania but by more than 25 per cent in Belgium, Denmark, Finland and Ireland (in the period 2012-2015) (European Commission 2017).
+Income inequality would have been greater in all countries if social transfers had not been included (European Commission, 2017).
+Social transfers reduced income inequality by less than 7 per cent in Bulgaria, Cyprus, Estonia Greece, Italy, Latvia, Poland and Romania but by more than 25 per cent in Belgium, Denmark, Finland and Ireland (in the period 2012-2015) (European Commission, 2017).